AdobeDocs/campaign-classic.pt-BR/help/campaign/using/applying-rules.md

 Para salvar os resultados além deste período, insira um valor maior do que 12 no campo **[!UICONTROL Frequency]**: depois que esse período expirar, todas as regras serão reaplicadas.

-A opção **[!UICONTROL Re-apply the rule at the start of personalization]** permite a aplicação automática da regra durante a fase de personalização, incluindo se o período declarado no campo **[!UICONTROL Frequency]** ainda for válido.
+The **[!UICONTROL Re-apply the rule at the start of personalization]** option lets you apply the rule automatically during the personalization phase, including if the period stated in the **[!UICONTROL Frequency]** field is still valid.

 ## Selecionar a fase da aplicação da regra {#selecting-the-rule-application-phase}